Production of radioisotopes

 - Core Uranium-235 undergoes spontaneous fission releasing neutrons

-- Neutrons interact with Uranium-236 to induce further fission - chain reaction
+- Neutrons interact with Uranium-235 releasing highly unstable Uranium-236 which induces further fission - chain reaction

 - Materials lowered into ports to be irradiated by neutrons and converting into desired isotope

-- Fission activity controlled by control rods that cover uranium rods and absorb fission neutrons to prevent interaction with uranium-236
+- Fission activity controlled by control rods that cover uranium rods and absorb fission neutrons to prevent chain reaction

 - Moderator rods slow down energetic fission neutrons to make fission more efficient